- International Activities

 As a students at the DMU programmes at Niels Brock, you will use a variety of IT platforms.
 You can find further information about these platforms, printing, wi-fi and student cards here

-The next GCIB course begins in September 2017.
-The induction week is planned to commence on September 11, 2017, followed by the study start on September 18, 2017.
+For September 2017 intake: The induction week is planned to commence on September 11, followed by the study start on September 18.

 This depends on your class registration.
 All students will be divided into morning classes and an afternoon classes.
 Lessons in the morning classes will be usually be held Mondays-Fridays, 8:00-12:00, while lessons in the afternoon classes will usually be held Mondays-Fridays, 13:00-17:00.
 1st semester students will attend lessons 5 days per week, while 2nd semester students will attend lessons 4 days per week.
-Changes may occur.
+Please note that changes may occur.

 Tutors are English-speaking Niels Brock professional Higher Education lecturers and instructors from Danish and international business and industry, all approved by De Montfort University.